-Caltrans considered using the original data from borings taken when the original bridge was constructed and when the northbound bridge was constructed.
-However, due to the unknown geotechnical makeup of the soil at each location and due to current seismic codes that Caltrans must adhere to for safety, deeper borings are required to determine to what depth future bridge pilings should be placed.
+Due to the unknown geotechnical makeup of the soil at each location and due to current seismic codes that Caltrans must adhere to for safety, deeper borings are required to determine to what depth future bridge pilings should be placed.
 Failure to do so at each pier location could potentially increase the exposure of the bridge to a catastrophic seismic event.
 The future piers will be constructed to a depth that is below the scour line and the results of the borings will help to determine the material of the piling and the construction method to be used for the future bridge.
-Because the existing data does not reflect the conditions at the required depth or precise location of the southbound bridge, using the existing data is not a less environmentally damaging feasible alternative.
-However, as discussed above, none of the boring locations contain wetland vegetation or other sensitive vegetation as they are either beneath the paved roadway or within alluvial deposits of unvegetated sand and gravel.
+Because existing data available to Caltrans does not reflect the conditions at the required depth or precise location of the southbound bridge, using the existing data is not a less environmentally damaging feasible alternative.
+However, as discussed above, none of the boring locations contain wetland vegetation or other sensitive vegetation as they are either primarily within grazed pasturelands or within alluvial deposits of unvegetated sand and gravel.
+Only minor trimming of Himalavan blackberry-dominated vegetation would be necessary to secure access to drilling location #3, and plant roots will not be disturbed; thus complete regrowth of trimmed vegetation is anticipated within one season according to Caltrans biologists.